beatrizmayumi/CallForHelp/README.md

 This project is licensed under the [MIT License](https://github.com/beatrizmayumi/CallForHelp/blob/master/LICENSE).

 --------------------------------
-'\*' *The winning project of the first Accessibility Hackathon from Microsoft subsidiary in Brazil.*
+\**The winning project of the first Accessibility Hackathon from Microsoft subsidiary in Brazil.*